Savoir-faire

 Fold

-Discovering each object gradually take shape through these precise, repeated gestures is a constantly renewed surprise.
+Discovering each object gradually coming into shape through these precise, repeated gestures is a constantly renewed surprise.

 04